Nidhi Company is defined under section 406, which lays down as below:

 Nidhi means a company which has been incorporated with the object of cultivating the habit of savings amongst its members, receiving deposits from, and lending to, its members.
-Nidhi Companies are registered for mutual benefits of their members.
+Nidhi Companies are registered for the mutual benefit of their members.

-Since main businesses of Nidhi companies are borrowing from or lending to Members, therefore Nidhi companies are come under the definition of NBFC company, so it come under the radar of RBI.
+Since the main businesses of Nidhi companies are borrowing from or lending to Members, Nidhi companies come under the definition of NBFC company, so it comes under the radar of RBI.

-Requirement of nidhi company registration, maintenance of liquid assets and creation of reserve fund, and RBI Directions, but again exemption related to interest rate on deposits, prohibition from paying brokerage on deposits, ban on advertisements and the requirement to submit Returns.
+Requirement of Nidhi company registration, maintenance of liquid assets and creation of reserve fund, and RBI Directions, but again exemption related to the interest rate on deposits, prohibition from paying brokerage on deposits, a ban on advertisements and the requirement to submit Returns.

 Mandates to Incorporate Nidhi Company

 - Public Company: It has to be incorporated as a public company.

 - Capital: Minimum paid-up equity paid-up share capital shall be Rs.
 5 Lakh.

 - Object: No Nidhi shall have any object in its Memorandum of Association other than the object of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only for their mutual benefit.